 The rehabilitation process is much more than detox and a few weeks at a facility.
 Many addicts feel overwhelmed by the calls, the assessments, various therapy sessions and feel their journey is over after inpatient treatment.
 After all, that’s the point of rehab!
 However, the professional staff at New Creation Treatment, experienced in addiction treatment and in many cases personally aware of the struggles involved in addiction, are ready to help ensure your treatment is more than just a quick fix.

 Discharge from a residential addiction treatment program is just the first step in the lifelong journey towards recovery.

 What is Continuing Care?

 Continuing care, also known as aftercare, eases the transition to life after inpatient treatment through a series of meetings and programs.
 Relapse is an ever-present concern for recovering addicts.
 It can be very difficult to avoid using when entering social situation, especially those which might include alcohol or even drugs; for example, in many cases, the patient’s social circle centered around the use of a particular drug or drugs.
-His and Her House Continuing Care programs are there to help our alumni avoid these temptations, learn to avoid triggers, learn to cope with situations where substance abuse is present, and to rebuild healthy relationships with friends and family.
+New Creation Treatment Continuing Care programs are there to help our alumni avoid these temptations, learn to avoid triggers, learn to cope with situations where substance abuse is present, and to rebuild healthy relationships with friends and family.